 Changes in the weather were also reported numerous times.
 One interviewee told Grete that the “warmth is warmer” than before.
 We can vouch for that, as we’ve had unbelievably mild weather and the sun actually feels stronger than on previous visits here.

 Another problem is that the weather is more unstable, something we experienced personally in several unforecast blows.
-We assumed that this was normal for the area but Grete’s interviewee in the community where we were caught by the unforecast gale that I talked about in my last post said that historically that kind of wind has been extremely unusual, at least in the summer.
+We assumed that this was normal for the area but Grete’s interviewee in the community where we were caught by the unforecast gale that I talked about in a previous chapter, said that historically that kind of wind has been extremely unusual, at least in the summer.

 As an aside, though we’ve been amazed by how big the bergs are up here in the icefjords, Grete was told that in the past they were so large that one single berg could block an entire fjord.
 Actually, the big bergs aren’t the problem, it’s the small stuff (what we call “berg barf”!) that’s dangerous, as it’s hard to see, especially in sunlight or waves, which is why we have to have someone on watch every moment while underway.
 On a sad note, in almost every village Grete visited, she was told about boats (the locals mainly use small open motorboats with outboards) hitting ice, flipping and killing all occupants.